pinin4fjords/shinyngs/README.md

 Prerequisites
 -------------

-`shinyngs` relies heavily on `SumamrizedExperiment`.
+`shinyngs` relies heavily on `SummarizedExperiment`.
 Formerly found in the `GenomicRanges` package, it now has its own package on Bioconductor: <http://bioconductor.org/packages/release/bioc/html/SummarizedExperiment.html>.
 This requires a recent version of R.

 Graphical enhancements are provided by `shinyBS` and `shinyjs`